 Express that you care

-Landing on the appropriate words to authentically express your condolences is different for everyone.
+Landing on the appropriate words to authentically and empathetically express your condolences is different for everyone.
 Use these options as a starting point, and stick to language that supports the emotional and mental health of those in mourning.